hypertidy/polyggon/README.md

 This document was written to complement the discussion here <http://mdsumner.github.io/2016/03/03/polygons-R.html> and is part of an ongoing effort to improve the useability of spatial data in R.

+I use a mix of idioms of R code from several packages, including some packages of my own and maybe it's too mixed.
+This is at least partly because I'm still learning the best ways to navigate when using a mixture of the packages, especially `sp`, `ggplot2` and `dplyr` that have their own established styles and perspectives.

 Example polygons
 ----------------

 The `polypath` function in R (introduced in `R` version `2.12.0`) provides a general facility to draw *polygon paths*, with a rule for how the space traversed is filled.
 The two rules are "evenodd" and "winding" (the non-zero rule).
 Generally, the evenodd rule is the most straightforward, and corresponds to expectations from using GIS software.
-The non-zero rule only really matters for self-intersecting paths, or when the orientation of a path is of interest.
+The non-zero rule only really matters for self-intersecting paths, or when the orientation of a path is of interest[1].

-The `polypath` function provides a simple example for drawing two rectangles in different situations, in order to illustrate the difference beween winding and evenodd[1].
+The `polypath` function provides a simple example for drawing two rectangles in different situations, in order to illustrate the difference beween winding and evenodd[2].
 Here we build data frames to store these examples, and include group and id attributes to distinguish close ring paths and the different situations.

 The result in the examples looks like this: